chr15m/eucalypt/README.md

 Eucalypt is a fork of [Mr Clean](https://bitbucket.org/sonwh98/mr-clean/) that has been slop-coded with AI into compiling with Squint.

-Slop-coded means this library was built by 1. creating failing test cases 2. using an LLM to fix the code until all tests pass.
+Slop-coded means this library was built by:

+1. Creating failing test cases.
+2. Using various LLMs to fix the code until all tests pass.

-If you're uncomfortable with this method of development, which involves less human oversight, then you may not want to use this library.
+If you're uncomfortable with this method of development, which involves less human oversight, then you may want to be careful when using this library.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.

-What's with the name?
-Eucalyptus oil (sometimes used in cleaning) looks like a reagent if you squint hard enough.

 ---